luisbocanegra/plasma-cursor-eyes/README.md

 1. **Right click on the Desktop** > **Edit Mode** > **Add Widgets** > **Get New Widgets** > **Download new...**
 2. **Search** for "**Cursor Eyes**", install and add it to your Panel/Desktop.

+    ***Note:** There will be an additional entry called **Cursor Eyes (KWin Script)**, ignore it and proceed to the next step*

-3. Complete the setup by installing the KWin Script and starting it.
+3. Click on the widget to complete the setup by installing the KWin Script and starting it.

 ### Manual install